-Business email compromise (BEC) is a top-of-mind threat for most organizations, and with good reason: In 2021, this technique accounted for almost 20,000 victims in the United States alone, with an adjusted loss of nearly $2.4 billion — making it the #1 internet crime type by victim loss, according to the FBI’s Internet Crime Complaint Center.
+Business email compromise (BEC) is a top-of-mind threat for most organisations, and with good reason: In 2021, this technique accounted for almost 20,000 victims in the United States alone, with an adjusted loss of nearly $2.4 billion — making it the #1 internet crime type by victim loss, according to the FBI’s Internet Crime Complaint Center.

 Employing attack techniques like impersonation and account compromise, BEC ranks alongside ransomware in terms of both potential business impact and executive focus.
-That’s why it’s crucial for information security leaders to have visibility into not only what types of BEC schemes attackers are using to target their specific organization, but also how these attacks occur and how to prevent them.
+That’s why it’s crucial for information security leaders to have visibility into not only what types of BEC schemes attackers are using to target their specific organisation, but also how these attacks occur and how to prevent them.

-The Threat Insight dashboard in Proofpoint TAP responds to this need for visibility by continuing to expand on its existing capabilities for reporting and analysis of BEC activity and risk in an organization.
-Recently added trend reports and threat breakdowns bring even more actionable insights to the existing people-centric reports, providing a complete picture of the BEC activity targeting your organization, including what controls you can implement to help prevent these attacks.
+The Threat Insight dashboard in Proofpoint TAP responds to this need for visibility by continuing to expand on its existing capabilities for reporting and analysis of BEC activity and risk in an organisation.
+Recently added trend reports and threat breakdowns bring even more actionable insights to the existing people-centric reports, providing a complete picture of the BEC activity targeting your organisation, including what controls you can implement to help prevent these attacks.

 In this section, we’ll dive into five critical questions about BEC that you can answer with the insights found in some of these trend reports.

-The first step toward understanding your organization’s risk from BEC threats is to measure their prevalence within your overall volume of malicious messages.
+The first step toward understanding your organisation’s risk from BEC threats is to measure their prevalence within your overall volume of malicious messages.
 Then, you can assess the relative effectiveness of your solutions against them.

 Email Threats Effectiveness Overview